 Dr Matt Smith

-I am Senior Lecturer in Applied Theatre, having joined the university in September 2009.
-My research interests focus on applied theatre and puppetry.
-For many years now I have been using puppetry in a number of unusual settings to engage groups in work that can be considered applied theatre.
+I am a Senior Lecturer in Applied Theatre.
+I joined the university in September 2009 after twenty years professional experience as a community artist.
+My research interests focus on applied theatre, puppetry, extended reality, role playing simulations and junk music.
+I have used puppetry in a number of unusual settings to engage groups in work that can be considered applied theatre.
 This work has opened up many different and surprising results in workshops.
-I am interested in describing this work critically and developing a developed study of puppetry as part of applied theatre in the future.
+I am interested in describing this work critically and developing a developed study of applied puppetry (terminology I coined in 2014) as part of applied theatre in the future.
+I recently developed ideas about audiences in theatrical extended reality, role play simulations for the earth sciences and criminology and continue to develop junk music experiments.

 This project brings together expertise in puppet interventions, playful geographies and co-creative architecture to interrogate the use of play as a participatory tool for urban design.
 It centres on a one-day Practice as Research (PaR) event for exploring urban living with the local community.
 Throughout the day the public – particularly, although not exclusively, families and children from will be invited to use a bespoke ‘city design toolkit’ to imagine what a future cityscape may look like.
 Playful construction will be punctuated by set time performances where puppet surrogates explore the imagined city provoking questions about the built environment and urban living.
 Collaboartion with Dr. Tara Woodyer, Department of Geography and Mr Guido Robazza, Portsmouth School of Architecture.